Seeking to put God’s love into action, Saginaw-Shiawassee Habitat for Humanity brings people together to build homes, communities and hope.

 - actively involved in strong, productive collaboration with other area organizations to build viable communities

-- a family selection process which effectively assists and selects applicants and maintains a waiting list of qualified families.
+- a family selection process which effectively selects qualified applicants and maintains a waiting list of qualified families.

-- a family support process which effectively prepares and mentors partner families on an ongoing basis.
+- a family support process prepares and mentors partner families on an ongoing basis.

 - an efficient process with well-defined plans for each project.